raspberrypilearning/networking-lessons/Lesson-1/teacher-instructions.md

 Once you have completed the steps above, you are able to make a copy of your master SD card and then use that to make a class set.

-1. Place your master SD card in a computer or laptop with an SD card reader.
+1. Place your master SD card in a desktop computer or laptop with an SD card reader.
-2. On windows use [Win disk 32 imager](http://sourceforge.net/projects/win32diskimager/) to make a copy of an SD card.
-On MAC OSX you can use the `dd` command or a [dd-gui](http://www.gingerbeardman.com/dd-gui/).
+2. On Windows use [Win disk 32 imager](http://sourceforge.net/projects/win32diskimager/) to make a copy of an SD card.
+On Mac OS X you can use the `dd` command or a [dd-gui](http://www.gingerbeardman.com/dd-gui/).
 3. Remove the master SD card and keep it safe.
 4. Take a fresh SD card and insert it into your computer or laptop.
-5. Format the SD card then using your imaging software, select the image and write it to the card.
+5. Format the SD card.
+Then, using your imaging software, select the image and write it to the card.
 6. Repeat the last step for the rest of your cards.